napari/napari/docs/guides/contexts_expressions.md

 ### napari context keys

-To capture napari-specific conditions, napari will declare special string **names** that can be used in a napari expression.
+To capture napari-specific conditions, napari will declare special **names** that can be used in a napari expression.
 Taking the example above, a plugin might only want to provide a function if “the active layer has at least 3 dimensions”.
 For this, napari recognizes the variable `active_layer_ndim` used